sebassu/notesapp/README.md

-# Notesapp
+# *Notesapp*
-An exceedingly simple note visualization iOS application, from a JSON-formatted text file.
+An exceedingly simple note visualization iOS application, from a JSON-formatted text file, that also loads notes from a remote web service.